 - Debt capacity: more debt adds more risk (insolvency, default, etc) to the business, but it also amplifies returns and reduces the overall cost of capital.
 The ability to add more debt commands a premium especially when debt is as cheap as it is today.

-- Comps: although comparable transactions are the most common drivers of private equity deal multiples, they are often the least appropriate.
+- Comps: although comparable transactions are the most common drivers of private equity deal multiples (most valuation analyses begin with average EBITDA multiples by industry), they are often the least appropriate.
 Even if exactly the same business sold at exactly the same time, synergies and other buyer-related drivers (deal terms, debt capacity, etc.) can affect the real value of the business.
 But in saying that, you’ll almost never see the same business for sale at the same time, so many other variables are introduced.
 So, it’s best to be more objective and concentrate on the more fundamental drivers that I’ve listed above.

 As always, if you have anything else to add or disagree with my points on private equity deal multiples, please leave a comment.